-I know it is hard being lonely, I had a hard time fitting in when younger.
+I had a hard time fitting in when younger.
 It feels awful.
-No matter who we are, we need a few good friends and broader social circle around us.
-Without that, life just doesn’t feel that worthwhile.
+No matter who we are, we need a few good friends and a broader social circle around us.
+Without that, life doesn’t feel that worthwhile.

 You definitely wouldn’t judge him so harshly as you judge yourself.
-So weird we can be absolutely brutal to ourselves.
-Time to be better for yourself.
+So weird we can be so brutal to ourselves.
+Time treat yourself better.

 But how to go about it?
 How to feel good enough so you can actually be social.

 Let’s skip the personal reasons how you might’ve gotten to this state of mind.
 You probably know them.
 Let's instead focus on the broader picture.
 Plus the actions you can take to break loose from the negative spiral of low self-esteem.